 This course provides basic knowledge and logic of accounting, especially accounting for service companies, trading companies and manufacturing as a basis for studying courses related to finance in agribusiness and other areas of knowledge related to accounting.
-In addition, the Agribusiness Accounting course is expected to be able to provide students with an understanding of the stages of the Accounting Cycle and to be able to properly prepare financial statements for service companies, trading companies and manufacturing companies.
-The material presented in the Agribusiness Accounting Course consists of the notion of accounting (accounting), and its users; accounting equation (accounting for agribusiness/agricultural service businesses; trading company accounting; manufacturing company accounting; profit concept; inflation accounting; accounting trends and the introduction of MYOB Accounting as lecture support software.
+In addition, the Agribusiness Accounting course is expected to be able to provide students with an understanding of the stages of the Accounting Cycle and to be able to properly prepare financial statements for service companies, trading companies The material manufacturing companies. presented the Agribusiness Accounting Course consists of the notion of accounting (accounting), and its users; accounting equation (accounting equation) and financial statements (financial statement); accounting for agribusiness/agricultural service businesses; trading company accounting; manufacturing company accounting; profit inflation accounting; accounting trends and introduction of MYOB Accounting as lecture support software.